BAE Systems Australia

-BAE Systems Australia, a subsidiary of BAE Systems plc, is one of the largest defence contractors in Australia.
+BAE Systems Australia, a subsidiary of BAE Systems, is one of the largest defence contractors in Australia.
 It was formed by the merger of British Aerospace Australia and GEC-Marconi Systems and expanded by the acquisitions of Armor Holdings in 2007 and Tenix Defence in June 2008.

 History

 BAE Systems' Australian heritage dates back to testing of the first generation air defence missile systems at the Woomera Test Range in the early 1950s.
-Weapons testing at Woomera began in 1953 by the Bristol Aeroplane Company and the English Electric Company.
+Weapons testing at Woomera began in 1953 by the Bristol Aeroplane Company and English Electric.
 Both companies merged to become the British Aircraft Corporation (BAC).
 In 1977, BAC was nationalised and operations in Australia were renamed British Aerospace Australia.

 British Aerospace Australia doubled in size in April 1996 with the purchase of AWA Defence Industries (AWADI).
-AWADI was formed in October 1988 by the merger of the defence electronics business of AWA Ltd, Thorn EMI Electronics Australia and Fairey Australasia.
+AWADI was formed in October 1988 by the merger of the defence electronics business of AWA, Thorn EMI Electronics Australia and Fairey Australasia.

 BAE Systems was formed on 30 November 1999, following the merger of British Aerospace with the General Electric Company's (GEC) defence arm, Marconi Electronic Systems.
 BAE Systems Australia expanded with its parent company's acquisition of Armor Holdings in 2007 and doubled in size with the purchase of Tenix Defence in June 2008.